Recipes

 </head>

-AJAX and Redirected Requests
+Debugging AJAX Requests

 Tracy can also be configured to use a native PHP session, which is started before Tracy is turned on: